KlementineJBS/USYD_PhD_ELN/README.md

 ## Experiment Identifiers

-Experiments conducted for **Open Source Tuberculosis** are identified as follows: _KBSX-Y_
+Experiments conducted for **Open Source Tuberculosis** are identified as follows:

-where:
+_KBSX-Y_

+where
-KBS is the initials of the experimentalist (Klementine Burrell-Sander) X is a number used to identify the molecule
+- KBS is the initials of the experimentalist (Klementine Burrell-Sander)
+- X is a number used to identify the molecule
-Y is a number that indicates how many times the reaction has been repeated
+- Y is a number that indicates how many times the reaction has been repeated

 For example, **KBS19-3** indicates the **third** attempt at synthesising molecule **KBS19**